Capacity of the range of random walk: The law of the iterated logarithm: LIL for srw on : Proof of Theorem

 \section{\abbr{LIL} for \abbr{srw} on $\Z^3$: Proof of Theorem \ref{m1}}

 To ease the presentation we omit hereafter the integer-part symbol $\lceil \cdot \rceil$ and divide the section to four parts, establishing the lower and then upper bounds, first for the $\limsup$-\abbr{LIL} of \eqref{eq:lil-3d} and then for the $\liminf$-\abbr{LIL} of \eqref{eq:lil-3d}.
+Our proofs for the $\limsup$-\abbr{LIL} are \emph{discrete} in nature, relying on Remark \ref{for-ubd-sec3}, Lemma \ref{mat1} and the direct evaluation of certain sharp tail probabilities for \abbr{srw}.
+In contrast, we prove the $\liminf$-\abbr{LIL} by first replacing $\crn$ by the corresponding quantity about the Brownian capacity of the range of the 3D Brownian motion.